tamnhu15092021-alt/NMCNPM/README.md

 Hello, my name is Như.
-I am currently a Software Engineering student at Học Viện Công Nghệ Bưu Chính Viễn Thông.
+I am currently a Software Engineering student at Posts and Telecommunications Institute of Technology.

 🔹 Interests:
 - Software requirements and system analysis